What to look for in an AI IDE

 Leadership framework for selecting and rolling out an AI-native IDE.

 Yes.
-Vyre IDE includes a free plan with AI coding features and controlled collaboration so developers can code together in one shared workspace.
+Vyre IDE offers private beta access with AI coding features and controlled collaboration so developers can code together in one shared workspace.
 It is built as a desktop IDE for real projects, not a one-file sandbox.

 An AI IDE adds code generation, codebase-aware suggestions, and automated debugging/review workflows on top of normal editing and debugging features.